ilikerobots/hcz-jekyll-blog/_posts/2016-11-22-setting-document-title-in-angular2-dart.md

 # Solution Overview

-We know Javascript provides a direct way to change a doc title (e.g. ```document.title="No Sweat!"```) which we could emulate, but we would lose abstraction which could make it difficult to run our app in a non-browser environment someday.
+We know Javascript provides a direct way to change a doc title (e.g. ```document.title="No Sweat!"```) which we could emulate, but we would lose abstraction which could make it difficult to run the app in a non-browser environment someday.
 Instead, Angular provides a service which provides an API for the rather unpretentious task of getting/setting a document title.
-If we rely on this API, we can be sure that wherever we run our app, whatever passes for a "Title" will be accordingly updated when requested.
+If we rely on this API, we can be sure that wherever the app runs, whatever represents a title will be accordingly updated when we want.

 # Preparation

 This demonstration is built on a basic bare-bones Angular2 app (generated from [stagehand](http://stagehand.pub/)).
 Read the [quickstart](https://angular.io/docs/dart/latest/quickstart.html) if you need help getting up and running.

-The stagehand template gives us a `pubspec.yaml` sufficient for our project plus an AppComponent to serve as a starting point.
+The stagehand template provides us a `pubspec.yaml` sufficient for our project and an AppComponent serving as starting point.

 # A Simple App with Routing

-Because I like baseball, our simple app will show baseball players, teams, and fields, using a separate component to display each.
+Because I like baseball, this simple app will show baseball players, teams, and fields, using a separate component to display each.
 Additionally, we allow users to tap a player name to view more detailed info about that player.

-To start, we create three very simple components: `PlayersComponent`, `TeamsComponent`, `FieldsComponent`.
+To begin, we create three very simple and nearly-identical components: `PlayersComponent`, `TeamsComponent`, `FieldsComponent`.
 Here's `FieldsComponent`:

 ```dart
 import 'package:angular2/core.dart';